yuguangchen1/KcwiKit/README.md

 ## Installation

-KCWIKit is recommended to be installed
+KCWIKit is recommended to be installed with `python <= 3.9`.

-1. (optional) Activate the KCWI DRP environment.
+1. Activate the KCWI DRP environment.

+    Or create a new Python environment.

+    ```bash
+    conda create -n kskywizard python=3.8
+    ```

 2. Install `MontagePy` or the `Montage` command line tools.
 The two forms of the `Montage` package performs the same functions.
 You can choose either to install.